Upgrade MinIO AIStor on Linux

 The command provides a prompt to confirm the upgrade procedure.
 Follow the prompt to confirm and start the upgrade.
 Once completed, the cluster automatically restarts.

-Use the mc admin info command to validate the AIStor version used by the cluster post upgrade.
+Use the mc admin info command to validate the MinIO AIStor version used by the cluster post upgrade.